 Until the 19th century amethysts were as valuable and expensive as emeralds, sapphires and rubies, but then a large deposit of amethysts was discovered in Brazil.
 Although this lowered the gems’ financial value, the trove of Brazilian gems allowed large amethysts to be used more frequently in jewelry.
 They are often found in eye-catching cocktail rings from the Art Deco and Retro eras.

 Colors and Characteristics

-Amethyst comes in colors ranging from deep purple to the palest shades of pastel lavender and even pink.
+Amethysts come in colors ranging from deep purple to the palest shades of pastel lavender and even pink.
 The most valuable hue is a strong reddish purple shade, but we love every shade of amethyst.
-Lavender hues look particularly stunning when complemented by diamond accents.
-Most amethyst has excellent clarity, with no inclusions visible to the naked eye, and it is available in a variety of cuts and carat weights.
+Lavender hues look particularly stunning in amethyst engagement rings when complemented by diamond accents.
+Most amethysts have excellent clarity, with no inclusions visible to the naked eye, and are available in a variety of cuts and carat weights.

 A type of quartz, amethyst crystals can be huge, weighing more than 100 pounds, and sometimes form in hollow geodes big enough to stand in.

 If you’re shopping for a February birthday gift, amethyst jewelry is a can’t-miss choice.
 Consider elegant amethyst stud earrings, a gorgeous amethyst ring, or an amethyst pendant.
 Big, beautiful amethysts frequently appear in antique cocktail rings—a gift any woman would love—browse our selection of antique amethyst rings for some ideas!